corpun logoWorld Corporal Punishment Research

 Helena/West Helena School District

-With 531 paddlings delivered in school year 2012/13 (state statistics), this district is one of Arkansas's leading exponents of corporal punishment, which may be administered by the Superintendent or any certified staff member.
-There appears to be no provision for parental consultation or objections.
+With 531 paddlings delivered in school year 2012/13 (state statistics), this district has been one of Arkansas's leading exponents of corporal punishment.

 Jacksonville North Pulaski School District, Jacksonville, Arkansas